-This healthy herb can boost the body’s immune system, making it more resistant to bacterial and viral infection.
-Because of the echinacea’s antibacterial properties, it helps in treating colds and flu as well as burns, wounds, cuts, and sores.
+This healthy herb can boost the body’s immune system.
+Echinacea makes the body more resistant to bacterial and viral infection.
+Because of the echinacea’s antibacterial properties, it can treat colds and flu as well as burns, wounds, and sores.
 It also provides relief to stings, insect bites, and snake bites.

-This pretty but bitter herbal plant has properties to provide relief to gastrointestinal complaints like stomach ache and diarrhea.
+This medicinal properties of this plant provide relief to gastrointestinal complaints.
+It helps soothe stomach ache and diarrhea.
 It also helps improve digestion as well as induce appetite.
-Aside from treating GI issues, the yellow gentian is also used to alleviate sore throat and jaundice.
+Aside from treating GI issues, the yellow gentian is also used to reduce sore throat and jaundice.

 Sage has properties which address both internal and external health issues.
 It boosts memory retention, lowers cholesterol and sugar, eases stomach pain and diarrhea.
 When used externally, sage provides relief to cold sores and mouth sores.

 Learn more about growing your own medicinal plants in this video:

 Medicinal plants have been used for thousands of years to cure various health issues.
 It only seems natural that you, whether you’re an outdoor warrior or not, should know a bit about their medicinal purposes.
 One way to gain some intimate knowledge on medicinal plants is to grow some of them yourself.
 You would learn a lot in the process.
 Plus, you’ll have a decent stock of homegrown remedies in case emergency strikes.